olssonm/nibe-app/README.md

 ## Nibe Uplink-app

-A ready-to-use app for local data-gathering for NIBE's heat systems via the Uplink API.
+A ready-to-use app for local data-gathering for NIBE's heat systems via the NIBE Uplink API.

 <img width="1164" alt="Screenshot 2021-03-26 at 09 39 03" src="https://user-images.githubusercontent.com/907114/112606094-4735ce80-8e18-11eb-9955-dba435aa2411.png">

+This app is very much opinionated and built for myself and my own use cases, but feel free to fork and use.
+If there are any missing features or bugs, PRs are welcome.

+I've also released an oauth-provider built on [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) if you rather build your own app from scratch.

-*Note:* This application only communicates via the Nibe Uplink-API, not the myUplink-API which for example the S-series uses.
+*Note: This application only communicates via the Nibe Uplink-API, not the myUplink-API which for example the S-series uses.*

 ### Prerequisites